Joey Jones: Chelsea

 In 1982, Jones joined Chelsea for £34,000, having been signed by John Neal.
 Jones was sent off on his debut against Carlisle United at Brunton Park.
 However, Jones's committed attitude and pre-match fist-clenching ritual eventually made him a cult hero among the fans.
 He also proved instrumental in Chelsea's successful battle to avoid relegation to the Third Division.
-He was a part of the side which romped to promotion as Second Division champions in 1983–84.
+He was a part of the side which won promotion as Second Division champions on goal difference in 1983–84.
 He remained with the club in the top flight for one more season, before surprisingly being sold to Huddersfield Town for £35,000 in August 1985.
 He finished his Chelsea career with 78 league appearances and 2 goals.

-Huddersfield and third spell at Wrexham
+Later career

 He joined Huddersfield in the summer of 1985 from Chelsea, and was named Town's player of the year in his first season.
 After two seasons he left to re-join Wrexham, where he retired at the end of the 1991–92 season.